 a.
 Tween Valentines Canvas Craft.
 This one doesn’t require a lot of supplies and I bet your tweens/teens could adapt this with plenty of their own ideas.

 c.
 Create Bleeding Hearts.
-This one is for the preschool set, but I think my ALL of my kids would like this one.
-And it is simple.
+This one is for the preschool set, but ALL of my kids enjoyed it (picture below).
+The big bonus was that it was simple.

-14. Break out the sleeping bags.
-I know it sounds goofy, but gather the sleeping bags leave them somewhere so the kids will see them when they wake up.
+I know it sounds goofy, but gather the sleeping bags and leave them somewhere so the kids will see them when they wake up.
 You might be surprised at the creative play that will occur.
 And if nothing else happens, snuggle down for a family movie.

 a.
 No Fear Shakespeare Sonnets.
 This is a perfect time for a classic Shakespeare Sonnet and we love this “No Fear Shakespeare” series which includes modern English on one page and the original copy on the other page.

 Books.
 Treats.
 It’s time for poetry teatime.
 You can read more details on this complete Valentine’s Poetry Teatime post.

 Family Conversation Starters Perfect For Feburary Fun